 Annex B – Metrics Request Decision Tree

-The diagram on the following page is a decision tree tool for staff and WG’s to use as required for formal data and metrics requests pertaining to policy development.
+The diagram on the following page is a decision tree tool for the community, working groups, and staff to use as required for formal data and metrics requests pertaining to policy development.
 It basically guides the requestor to understand the availability and considerations for potential sources of data should it not be publically available.
-It also considered potential budget/cost implications and how the GNSO Council would be involved in any such request.
+It also consideres potential budget/cost implications and how the GNSO Council would be involved in any such request.
 A full view in PDF can be found on the Community Wiki.

-This tool should be used together with the metrics request template found in the next annex.
+This tool should be used together with the Metrics Request Form found in the next Annex.

-Annex C – Data & Metrics Request Template
+Annex C – Metrics Request Form

 This section contains one of the DMPM WG’s deliverables which is a template request form for future Working Groups and staff should they require possible data not normally made available.
 It is to be used in conjunction with the decision tree in the prior annex.
 The intent is to help guide the requestor to more formally defined the issue or problem to be solved and begin to define requirements in how the request be fulfilled.

-Working Group Data & Metrics Request Form
+Working Group Metrics Request Form